How to apply?

 When you apply to Leeds Trinity what matters most is your aspiration, motivation and passion to learn and we are committed to nurturing and supporting you to find your way.
 We welcome students with a range of qualifications and we personalise our entry offer to you.
 We treat every application we receive individually and value highly the experience you illustrate in your personal statement.

-For undergraduate degrees starting in 2013 the entry requirements are listed under each course in our online prospectus as a UCAS tariff score.
-You will find a list of the ABB equivalences here.
+For undergraduate degrees starting in 2014 the entry requirements are listed under each course in our online prospectus as a UCAS tariff score.

 Please contact Admissions on 0113 283 7123 or email firstname.lastname@example.org for more details.

-Mature studentsIf you gained qualifications a number of years ago which may now be outdated or which have no relevance to the subject you want to study at degree level, then you may be offered a Mature Entry paper.
+Mature studentsIf you gained qualifications a number of years ago which may now be outdated or which have no relevance to the subject you want to study at degree level, then you may be offered an alternative entry assessment paper.
 This paper is set by individual departments at Leeds Trinity University and usually consists of an essay style question or series of questions.
 It is not an examination.Details will be sent to you when we receive your acceptance of an offer.

 Please note that this Entry Paper is set only in some circumstances, we normally require all students (regardless of age) to meet our normal entry requirements.